foldda/rda/README.md

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

-## The Problem With Exchanging Data Cross-Systems
+## The Problem With Cross-System Data Exchange

-Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often difficult to implement and maintain, as these programs can have incompatible data models due to their separate development cycles and different business requirements.
+Data exchange between two separated systems can be difficult to implement and maintain, as these systems can have incompatible data models due to their separate development cycles and different business requirements, and if they are from different vendors, it would be difficult to coordinate in making changes.
 Dedicated custom-developed pipelines are commonly required for connecting the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.

+Also, technically speaking, using fixed data models the data-exchange pipelines makes the connected programs “tightly coupled” - meaning they are inflexible to changes because changing the data model in one program will affect all the other connected programs - there will be a very high cost to make data model change and also maintain data exchange compatibility.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Building these dedicated pipelines is normally expensive and resource-inefficient because, in an analogy, it is like sending parcels to people through ad hoc transport and delivery arrangements instead of using the generic postal services from the Post Office.
+Therefore, using these dedicated pipelines for cross-system data exchange is expensive and inflexible.
+In an analogy, it is like sending parcels to people through ad hoc transport and delivery arrangements rather than using the Post Office.

-Also, technically speaking, fixed data models used in schema-based data exchange pipelines make their dependent programs “tightly coupled” and inflexible to changes.
-If the data models changed due to some business requirements, all connected programs will be affected, and the logic in the pipelines connecting the programs needs to be updated to maintain compatibility.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>